blueberrypineapple/data-wolf.github.io/about_data_wolf.md

 Etc...<br>

-Thanks for checking out Data Wolf Data Science Flashcards!
-This project is still in progress so please check back in 2018!
+This project is still in progress, check back in 2018.
-Keep learning that Machine Learning...